Tharjini Sivalingam: Career

 After returning to Sri Lankan national netball team for the first time since 2015, she played a key role in winning the 2018 Asian Netball Championships being the unbeaten team in the tournament defeating Singapore 69-50 in the final to make it a fifth Asian Championship title for Sri Lanka and their first title since 2009.
 During the 2018 Asian Championships, Tharjini received the Player of the tournament award for her outstanding aggressive skills.
-She has represented Sri Lanka at the INF Netball World Cup in 2011, 2015 and 2019 with 2019 being the last tournament for her as she announced her retirement at the age of 40.